nijiyaks/-School-Management-System-with-Role-Based-Access-Control-Django-/README.md

 phonenumbers==8.13.45

 Technologies used:-

-Django: Web framework for building the application.
+1)Django: Web framework for building the application.

-Django Rest Framework (DRF): For creating the RESTful API.
+2)Django Rest Framework (DRF): For creating the RESTful API.

-JWT Authentication: For secure authentication via tokens.
+3)JWT Authentication: For secure authentication via tokens.

-phonenumbers: For parsing, formatting, and validating phone numbers.
+4)phonenumbers: For parsing, formatting, and validating phone numbers.

-pytz: For managing timezones and timezone-aware datetime objects.
+5)pytz: For managing timezones and timezone-aware datetime objects.

-Python: Core language used for backend logic.
+6)Python: Core language used for backend logic.

-SQLite: Database systems for storing application data.
+7)SQLite: Database systems for storing application data.

-Virtual Environment (venv): Used for isolating project dependencies and creating a clean development environment.
+8)Virtual Environment (venv): Used for isolating project dependencies and creating a clean development environment.

 Installation:-

 Make sure you have Python and pip installed on your system.

 Python >= 3.8